Korean Pork Bulgogi

 Bulgogi and its tasty sauce are best served with white rice to soak up the juices.
 Offer a vegetable side dish like asparagus, broccoli or broccolini, snow peas, or sugar snap peas.

 Use a tender cut of meat for the tastiest results.
-Pork tenderloin is perfect for this version and rib eyes or beef tenderloin is ideal for beef bulgogi.
+Pork belly is popular for bulgogi.
+I tend to use pork tenderloin as it’s easily obtainable.
+Rib eyes or beef tenderloin is ideal for beef bulgogi.

 You can eat a bulgogi recipe with a knife and fork, but chopsticks are also appropriate.